epsrc-abcd/abcd-website/event/README.md

 >> Session types and other forms of behavioural type system have the
 >> potential to transform how we build distributed, concurrent systems.
->> Theoretical progress continues apace, but adoption in real-world
+>> Theoretical progress continues apace, but these developments have had
+>> little impact thus far on real-world languages.

->> languages remains negligible.
-The aim of this colloquium is to take
+>> The aim of this colloquium is to take stock of where we are in terms
->> stock of where we are in terms of adding session types to practical
+>> of adding session types to practical languages.
+We hope to generate
->> languages.
-We also welcome workshop-style talks on related issues.

->> We hope to achieve shared insight into the strengths and weaknesses
+>> insight into the strengths and weaknesses of existing approaches,
->> of existing approaches, obstacles to practical adoption, and the
+>> identify obstacles to practical adoption, and discuss technical
->> technical issues surrounding integration with existing programming
+>> issues surrounding integration with existing programming models.
+The
->> models.
+>> primary focus on the event will be tool or compiler demos, but we
+>> also welcome workshop-style talks on related issues.

 >> Themes
 >> ------

->> We invite tool or compiler demos and workshop-style talks on any of the
+>> We invite tool or compiler demos and workshop-style talks on any of
->> following topics:.
-Theoretical content is welcome but
+>> the following topics:.
+Theoretical content is welcome but should be
+>> relevant to the overall focus of the colloquium.

 >> **Dependent session types**
 >> -----